Paris a reminder India risks missing lessons from Mumbai attack

 Saxena gave little away about how his squad operated, including how he might scramble his hand-picked team from a northern suburb to districts in Mumbai’s historic south along the city’s jammed roads.

-Some of the commandos in Force One, modelled on Germany’s GSG 9 special forces, are allowed to live at home.
+Some of the commandos in Force One, modeled on Germany’s GSG 9 special forces, are allowed to live at home.
 According to some officials, the 600-strong force trains on a police parade ground.

 A critical worry, say security experts, is that tactics used by militants are evolving.

-While the attack on Paris echoed elements of that in Mumbai, it also differed, for example in the use of suicide belts to maximise casualties and rule out capture.
+While the attack on Paris echoed elements of that in Mumbai, it also differed, for example in the use of suicide belts to maximize casualties and rule out capture.

 ”Mumbai ushered in a new era,“ said G.K.
 Pillai, India’s home secretary after the Mumbai attacks. ”This is a new type of terrorism: multiple, very well-trained teams striking a variety of targets.